 - A camera.
 Researchers are welcome to take photographs of most of our holdings as long as they do not use flash and do not disrupt other researchers.
 We also allow camera tripods.

 - A laptop with power cable.
 Laptops are welcome in our reading room and electrical outlets are available.
 You will have only limited internet access in our reading room and may not be able to access cloud storage, so bring with you any portable storage you may need for digital files.

 A USB flash drive ("thumb drive").
 Users can scan images of holdings using our new Bookeye scanner.
 To save scanned images, you will need to bring your own USB flash drive, or purchase one at the bookstore.

 Pencils and paper.
 Ink pens are not allowed in our reading room because of the permanent damage accidental ink stains can cause.
 We have pencils and a sharpener available if you forget to bring pencils with you.
 Researchers are allowed to take to their worktables only pencils, paper for taking notes, a camera, and a laptop.
 Researchers are to place all other personal belongings on shelves at the front of the reading room.
 We reserve the right to inspect any papers on leaving.

 - A light sweater or jacket.
 We keep our reading room at a slightly cooler temperature for preservation purposes.
 If you will be working in our reading room for some time, you may occasionally feel the need for a light sweater.

 Cite collections in the following manner:

-Name of the Manuscripts Collection, Manuscripts Collection number, Louisiana Research Collection, Tulane University, New Orleans, La.
+Name of the Collection name, Collection number, Louisiana Research Collection, Tulane University Special Collections, New Orleans, La.

-Lyle Saxon papers, Manuscripts Collection 4, Louisiana Research Collection, Tulane University, New Orleans La.
+Lyle Saxon papers, Manuscripts Collection 4, Louisiana Research Collection, Tulane University Special Collections, New Orleans La.